johnnesky/beepbox/README.md

 JavaScript (.js) files into the website/ folder.
 I also recommend [installing uglify-es](https://www.npmjs.com/package/uglify-es) because I use that to create minified JavaScript (.min.js) files.
-I've included shells scripts that run the compiler and minifier for you.
+I've included shell scripts that run the compiler and minifier for you.

 Those who are familiar with TypeScript may be surprised to learn that I do not use any of TypeScript's module systems.
 Instead I use